jsauermann/OmFLA/README.md

 A distinguishing feature of the device described in this project is that it works without any additional devices like expensive smart watches or even smart-phones.
-One of the design targets was low cost as opposed to high functionality, and the components of our prototype were below $50 (including the RFID reader, but excluding the PCB).
+One of the design goals was low cost as opposed to high functionality, and the components of our prototype were below $50 (including the RFID reader, but excluding the PCB and the optional TCM 310).